Early Spring Gardening Tips!

 R is for Roses.

-Ornamental grasses need a good crew cut to remove all last year’s growth.
+It’s time… Ornamental grasses need a good crew cut to remove all last year’s growth.
 Use sharp pruning shears and remove all the old, brown growth.
 Want to keep things neat?
 Bundle the growth before you cut.
 Into recycling?
 The old growth can be composted.
 Cut into smaller pieces and add to the pile.
-Good gardeners know the value of compost!
+Good gardeners know the value of compost.

 You know spring is here when daffodils, crocus, hyacinths, and others make their annual appearance in the landscape.
 That’s your cue to fertilize them.
 Use a specialty bulb food or bone meal to ensure healthy bulbs and flowers for future years.